-(2) The Company defines Adjusted EBITDA as EBITDA adjusted for certain items as noted in the reconciliation below.
+- (2) The Company defines Adjusted EBITDA as EBITDA adjusted for certain items as noted in the reconciliation below.
 Management evaluates the performance of its segments and allocates resources based on several factors, of which the primary measure is Adjusted EBITDA.
-Adjusted EBITDA should not be considered as an alternative to net income as an indicator of the Company's operating performance.
-Adjusted EBITDA as defined by the Company may not be comparable with EBITDA or Adjusted EBITDA as defined by other companies.
+Adjusted EBITDA should not be considered as an alternative to net (loss) income as an indicator of the Company's operating performance.
+Adjusted EBITDA as defined by the Company may not be comparable with EBITDA or Adjusted EBITDA as defined by other companies. - (3) The Adjusted EBITDA for the Company's Advanced Materials & Catalysts segment reflects the Company's 50% portion of the earnings from the Zeolyst Joint Venture that have been recorded as equity in net income in its condensed consolidated statements of (loss) income and includes Zeolyst Joint Venture adjustments on a proportionate basis based on the Company's 50% ownership interest.
+For the three months ended March 31, 2025, the Adjusted EBITDA from the Zeolyst Joint Venture included in the Advanced Materials & Catalysts segment was \$12,681, which includes \$8,916 of equity in net income plus \$610 of amortization of investment in affiliate step-up and \$3,155 of joint venture depreciation, amortization and interest.

-(3) The Adjusted EBITDA for the Company's Advanced Materials & Catalysts segment includes the Company's 50% portion of the Adjusted EBITDA from the Zeolyst Joint Venture.
-The Adjusted EBITDA from the Zeolyst Joint Venture included in the Advanced Materials & Catalysts segment was \$ 6,927 for the three months ended March 31, 2024, which includes \$2,072 of equity in net income plus \$1,601 of amortization of investment in affiliate step-up and \$3,254 of joint venture depreciation, amortization and interest.
+For the three months ended March 31, 2024, the Adjusted EBITDA from the Zeolyst Joint Venture included in the Advanced Materials & Catalysts segment was \$6,927, which includes \$2,072 of equity in net income plus \$1,601 of amortization of investment in affiliate step-up and \$3,254 of joint venture depreciation, amortization and interest.